Thermodynamics of magnetized BPS baryonic layers and the effects of the Isospin chemical potential: Thermodynamics

 Notice that the quantity \eqref{Theta} diverges in $n=0$.
 Indeed, $\mathcal{F}(0,\mu_B)=0$.
 Thus, we define the Zeta function as a sum over $n=1,\dots,n_{max}$.
-This is equivalent to consider only the states with non-trivial baryonic charge.
+This is equivalent to considering only the states with non-trivial baryonic charge.
 Then, we have

 This series clearly has a finite value, since $n$ is limited.
 The behavior of $\mathcal{Z}(\beta,\mu_B)$ in terms of $\beta$ and $\mu_B$, for fixed values of $\mu_B$ and $\beta$ respectively, is represented in Fig. \ref{Z}.